Grant-Ad-Nauseum/Flexor.js/README.md

 Star: Like what you see?
 Star the repo!

-Created with <3 by Grant-Ad-Nauseum.
+Created by Grant-Ad-Nauseum.
 Let’s build better layouts together!